munificent/craftinginterpreters/book/scanning.md

 Maximal munch means we can't easily detect a reserved word until we've reached the end of what might instead be an identifier.
 After all, a reserved word *is* an identifier, it's just one that has been claimed by the language for its own use.
-That's where the term **"reserved word"** comes from.
+That's where the term **reserved word** comes from.

-Instead, we assume any lexeme starting with a letter or underscore is an
+So we begin by assuming any lexeme starting with a letter or underscore is an identifier.
-identifier:

 ^code identifier-start (3 before, 3 after)

-That calls:
+The rest of the code lives over here:

 ^code identifier

-Those use these helpers:
+We define that in terms of these helpers:

 ^code is-alpha

-Now identifiers are working.
+That gets identifiers working.
 To handle keywords, we see if the identifier's lexeme is one of the reserved words.
 If so, we use a token type specific to that keyword.
-We define this set of reserved words in a map:
+We define the set of reserved words in a map:

 ^code keyword-map

-Then, after we scan an identifier, we check to see if it matches one of these
+Then, after we scan an identifier, we check to see if it matches anything in the
-keywords:
+map:

 ^code keyword-type (2 before, 1 after)